Read the original Top 10 LA Myths and Misconceptions or take the Los Angeles Trivia Quiz.

 There's more to do in downtown Los Angeles than you can accomplish in one day.
 It's certainly worth a whole weekend.
 From the birthplace of LA at El Pueblo de Los Angeles Historic Site to Chinatown and Little Tokyo, you can explore the history and cultural diversity of the city.
 There are some great museums, historic architectural walking tours and of course, fabulous shopping in the fashion, toy, and jewelry districts.

-You can attend a sporting event or concert at the Staples Center or Nokia Theatre, or enjoy a performance or take a tour at the Los Angeles Music Center or Disney Concert Hall.
+You can attend a sporting event or concert at the Staples Center or Nokia Theatre at LA Live, or enjoy a performance or take a tour at the Los Angeles Music Center or Disney Concert Hall.
 And don't forget the ever-expanding offerings for Where to Go After the Show

 Here are some of the most popular Things to Do in Downtown LA.